 We've talked to his father, Steve, many, many times.

-And the person that went into that convenience store after midnight wanted a pack of cigarettes and shot this 22-year-old kid and killed him.
+And the person that went into that convenience store after midnight, wanted a pack of cigarettes and shot this 22-year-old kid and killed him.

-Well, he had already been in jail.
+Well, he had already been in jail for what reason?

-For kidnapping and brutalizing a young woman for an entire week.
+For kidnapping and brutalizing a young woman for an entire week, and he wasn't turned over.

 It happens again and again.